 There have been a lot of National Hockey League memories throughout the years on May 27.
-A storybook championship run continued, back-to-back champions were crowned with multiple records being broken along the way.
+A storybook championship run continued, and back-to-back champions were crowned, with multiple records being broken along the way.
 Let’s take a look at all the best moments this date has had to offer.

 After scoring four goals and seven points in his 12 regular-season games, Matteau proved his worth during the magical 1994 postseason on Broadway.
 After already scoring in double-overtime of Game 3 of the Eastern Conference Final to beat the New Jersey Devils, he struck again in the second overtime of the deciding Game 7.